odoo/documentation/content/applications/productivity/iot/config/troubleshooting.rst

 **CUPS naming convention**

-`CUPS` will prompt the admin for three pieces of information: the :guilabel:`Name`, :guilabel:`Description` and the :guilabel:`Location`.
+`CUPS` will prompt the administrator for three pieces of information: the :guilabel:`Name`, :guilabel:`Description` and the :guilabel:`Location`.
 The last two pieces of information do not need to be specific, however, the :guilabel:`Name` should follow a particular convention to work with the `ESC *` command.